 Over the past couple of weeks, I’ve been readying the greenhouse for winter.
-It is two and a half years old and was in need of a damn good clean.
+It is two and a half years old and in need of a damn good clean.

-Out with all the paraphernalia that had accumulated above and below the bench (goodness only knows where it all comes from).
+Out with all the paraphernalia that had accumulated above and below the bench.
 Out with all the cacti and succulents.
 Out with my kettle and mug.
 Out with clutter.
-Only then could I light a sulphur candle (in truth a tin of sulphur granules).
+Only then could I light a sulphur candle – in truth, a tin of sulphur granules.
 This is a simple and effective way of cleansing your greenhouse.* It should pretty much kill any pests lurking within the warm, moist confines.
 (I did a quick scout about before hand and carried out four softly snoring newts.
 There are always a handful which like to over-winter beneath the benches).

 Having lit the paper fuse, I cautiously retired.
 (I hate that we have pink pavers in the greenhouse.
 Why do we have pink pavers in the greenhouse?
 Someone?
 Anyone?
 Why didn’t I have them replaced?
 Pink!).

 And watched, a little mesmerised, as it filled with thick, pungent, white smoke.

-I left the ‘house overnight so that the smoke would kill any nasty critters; though the following morning there were still half a dozen wolf spiders inside, quite unconcerned at being fumigated.
+I left the ‘house overnight for the smoke to kill any nasty critters; though the following morning there were still half a dozen wolf spiders inside, quite unconcerned at being fumigated.
 N.B.
 Wolf Spiders will inherit the Earth.

 Next, I spent three long hours cleaning all the glass with a vinegar solution.
 Inside only – the outside didn’t really need it.
 Or so I told myself.

 All looking a little sparkly – if a little bare.
 And it has an unusual perfume: sulphur and vinegar and cedar wood.
 Not altogether unpleasant.